Mark Nichols

 1. Take away the red lines—that’s the “internet caterpillar” of 1996.
 This is before the first global network to facilitate seamless end-to-end internet access to all major metros and internet-available service areas around the world.

-2. Now put the red lines back in—that’s the “internet butterfly” infrastructure metamorphosis of globalization.
-These global private lines spanning the world created the first global ISP backbone, interconnecting all major regional ISPs within each metro, thus realizing the full capability of the internet suite of software protocols.
+2. Now put the red lines back in—that’s the “internet butterfly” infrastructure metamorphosis of globalization that we started in 1996.
+These global private lines that I acquired spanned the world and created the first global ISP backbone, interconnecting all major regional ISPs within each metro, thus realizing the full capability of the internet suite of software protocols.

 By January 1999, the Digital Island network had connected all the world’s major ISPs that were currently available for internet connectivity, including those in England, France, the Netherlands, Germany, Spain, Russia, Israel, Mexico, Brazil, Australia, Singapore, Malaysia, Hong Kong, Beijing, Taiwan, Japan, South Korea, Canada, Miami, New York, Los Angeles, Boston, Chicago, Virginia, Seattle, Honolulu, Palo Alto, and Santa Clara.